Fleur de Lumière Table or Floor Lamp

 It is always said that Jocelyne Trocmé designed this lamp in the early 1970s, but she is the president of the company, not the designer.
 Often attributed to Michel Boyer, probably because he designed lamps and furniture in stainless steel.

 Gallery Oxar was a company active in the 1970s.
-They produced some furniture and lights.
-The lamps you find online are all made of metal.
+They produced some furniture and several lamps, all made of metal.

 In 2005 the Sedap company distributed a re-edition of the lamp, together with another light by Oxar, the Disco lamp.
 Jocelyne Trocmé restarted the Oxar design company in Hay Les Roses in 2005 for this occasion and for a couple of years these lights were reproduced.
 Oxar ended business in 2009, in 2011 it was officially eliminated.